bitovi/academy/src/typescript/4-types.md

 ### String

-`string` is used for string values.
+`string` is used for a collection of characters like words.

 ```typescript
 let name: string = "Leoplurodon";